 The Extraordinary Investment Tax Credit is a deduction from the collection of IRCs corresponding to 20% of the investment expenses incurred until the end of the first half of 2021, up to a limit of 5 million euros, to be used for a maximum of five years.
 It requires the maintenance of jobs during the period of use of the tax credit, with a minimum of three years.

-14. The payment of VAT and IRC can be made in instalments
+14. VAT and IRC may be paid in instalments

-In the first half of 2021, companies and self-employed persons can benefit from a special and transitional phase of VAT supplies.
-Compliance with the benefit schemes is done with the tax authorities.
+During the first half of 2021, businesses and self-employed people can benefit from a special, transitional VAT supply phase.
+Compliance with benefit schemes is made with the tax authorities.

 15. IVAucher encourages consumption in the sectors most affected by the pandemic

-The program IVAucher aims to stimulate consumption in the sectors most affected by the pandemic while increasing disposable household income by approximately 200 million euros.
-Consumers will be able to accumulate 100 % of the VAT incurred in the accommodation, culture and restaurant sectors over a 12-week period, and this balance will also be available for use in these sectors over another 12-week period.
-However, the Government is conditioning the entry into force of the measure where the health crisis evolves.
+The program IVAucher aims to stimulate consumption in the sectors most affected by the pandemic, while increasing disposable household income by around 200 million euros.
+Consumers will be able to accumulate 100 % of VAT incurred in the accommodation, culture and catering sectors over a 12-week period, and this balance will also be available for use in these sectors over another 12-week period.
+However, the Government has conditioned the measure's entry into force to the extent that the health crisis evolves.

-In order to address liquidity and cash flow constraints arising from the economic impact of the second wave of the pandemic, the government has approved an amendment to the bank moratorium scheme, allowing new enrolments until March 31 and for a maximum period of nine months from the date of enrolment.
-For example, families and businesses that apply for a moratorium in early January will be able to benefit until the end of September.
-If the bank is notified at the end of March, the moratorium will remain in effect until the end of the year.
-Companies in the sectors most affected by the pandemic can still benefit from an extension of the duration of their credits, over a period of 12 months, in addition to the credit deferral period, allowing them to make payments in a more gradual manner and according to the evolution of economic activity.
+In order to address the liquidity and cash flow constraints arising from the economic impact of the second wave of the pandemic, the government has approved an amendment to the banking moratorium scheme, allowing new enrolments up to March 31 and for a maximum period of nine months from the date of enrolment.
+For example, families and companies applying for a moratorium at the beginning of January will be able to benefit from it until the end of September.
+If the bank is notified at the end of March, the moratorium will remain in force until the end of the year.
+Companies in the sectors hardest hit by the pandemic can still benefit from a 12-month extension to their credit terms, in addition to the credit deferral period, enabling payments to be made more gradually and in line with economic activity.

 17. Public guarantees for economic support measures

-18. Reduction of tolls on ex-SCUTs and inland highways
+18. Lower tolls on ex-SCUTs and inland freeways

-Beginning January 11, frequent individuals and passenger vehicles will receive discounts on passing through the former SCUT tolls.
-Class 1 and 2 vehicles receive a 25 % discount from the 8th day of use in a month on the same route.
-The reduction applies to certain 10-lane routes or sub-lanes: A22 - Algarve; A23 - IP; A23 - Beira Interior; A24 - Interior Norte; A25 - Beiras Litoral e Alta; A28 - Norte Litoral; A4 - AE transmontana sub-concession; A4 - Marão Tunnel; A13 and A13-1 - Pinhal Interior sub-concession.
+From January 11, frequent private users and passenger vehicles will benefit from discounts on tolls on the former SCUT.
+Class 1 and 2 vehicles benefit from a discount of 25 % from the 8th day of use in a month on the same route.
+The reduction applies to certain 10-lane routes or sub-laning: A22 - Algarve; A23 - IP; A23 - Beira Interior; A24 - Interior Norte; A25 - Beiras Litoral e Alta; A28 - Norte Litoral; A4 - AE transmontana sub-concession; A4 - Tunnel de Marão; A13 and A13-1 - Pinhal Interior sub-concession.
 In the case of freight vehicles, the current reduction of 30 % during the day and 50 % at night is reduced to 35 % and 55 % respectively.
-The 55 % reduction also covers weekends and holidays.
-This reduction scheme is extended to passenger transport on these ten routes, in addition to the Grand Port concession (A4, A41 and A42) and the Silver Coast concessions (A17, A25 and A29).
+The 55 % reduction also covers weekends and public holidays.
+This reduction scheme is extended to passenger transport on these ten routes, in addition to the Grand Port concession (A4, A41 and A42) and the Côte d'Argent concessions (A17, A25 and A29).